JONSASSE/432-2018/slides/class21/README.md

 - [Homework 6](https://github.com/THOMASELOVE/432-2018/tree/master/assignments/hw6) is due at 1 PM on **Friday 2018-04-13**.
 Submit to [Canvas](https://canvas.case.edu/).
 - The Minute Paper after Class 24 will become available 2018-04-12 and is due at **10 AM Monday 2018-04-16**.
 - [Project 2](https://github.com/THOMASELOVE/432-2018/tree/master/projects/project2) Registration and Scheduling [Google Form](https://goo.gl/forms/Zfgnq5pyAAzAlmUm1) is due at 5 PM on **Tuesday 2018-04-17**.
+    - You can see the status (and title) of proposals that have been reviewed and approved [by visiting this link](https://github.com/THOMASELOVE/432-2018/blob/master/projects/project2/APPROVED.md).

 - [Homework 7](https://github.com/THOMASELOVE/432-2018/tree/master/assignments/hw7) is due at 5 PM on **Tuesday 2018-04-24**.
 Submit to [Canvas](https://canvas.case.edu/).
 - [Quiz 2](https://github.com/THOMASELOVE/432-2018/tree/master/quizzes/quiz2) will go out after class on 2018-04-26, and is due at Noon on **Tuesday 2018-05-01**.
 - [Project 2] Final Portfolio materials are due 3 hours prior to your Presentation to me.
 Submit to [Canvas](https://canvas.case.edu/).